GoogleChrome/developer.chrome.com/site/en/blog/cssom/index.md

 The days of concatenating strings and subtle bugs are over!

 {% Aside %}
-Heads up: Chrome 66 adds support for the CSS Typed Object Model for a [subset of CSS properties](https://chromium.googlesource.com/chromium/src/+/master/third_party/blink/renderer/core/css/cssom/README.md).
+Chrome 66 adds support for the CSS Typed Object Model for a [subset of CSS properties](https://chromium.googlesource.com/chromium/src/+/master/third_party/blink/renderer/core/css/cssom/README.md).
 {% endAside %}